MutualAidNYC/group_resources/README.md

 - One of the best maintained databases of resources for mutual aid groups can be found here: https://docs.google.com/spreadsheets/d/1HEdNpLB5p-sieHVK-CtS8_N7SIUhlMpY6q1e8Je0ToY/edit#gid=832179775 It was created by Database by Shadia Fayne Wood.
 While the below lists repeat many of these resources organised into the categories below, keep an eye on this resource as it is being added to regularly.

+- Mutual Aid Medford and Somerville have a great set of resources for a non-tech volunteer group to get up and running: https://mutualaidmamas.com/

 - Another awesome resource is Bree Gaddy’s Drive of resources: https://drive.google.com/drive/u/0/folders/1rJhGg9OZ4tFFGYRuvXnNaCTkWSCQP5I1